factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/permission/README.md

 Factoryfx supports setting attribute permissions to limit write access.

-The check is secure because it is done on the server side but also more complex because a user management is needed.
+The check is secure because it is done on the server side yet also more complex because a user management is needed.
-Alternatively, the editing can also be deactivated for the GUI only.
+Alternatively, the editing can also be deactivated in the GUI only.
 ```java
 ...
     public final StringAttribute attribute = new StringAttribute().userReadOnly();